RakhithJK/dbeaver-dbeaver-wiki/Data-migration.md

 ## Step 5: Define data loading preferences

+The following data loading settings are available:

 <img src="images/dt/dbt_step4.png"/>

-The following data loading settings are available:

 Option|Description
 ----|-----
 **Truncate data load table before load**|Select this check-box only if you want all the data be cleared from the target table.
+Be very careful with this option!
 **Open new connections**|Use this option to speed up data transfer.
-Select this checkbox and a new connection will be opened and data transfer will not interfere with other calls to the database where data is being transferred to.
+If selected, a new connection will be opened and data transfer will not interfere with other calls to the database where data is being transferred to.
-**Use transactions**|This option allows to speed up data transfer and define the number of rows for each transaction by setting **Commit after insert of** parameter.
+**Use transactions**|This option allows to speed up data transfer and to define the number of rows for each transaction by setting **Commit after insert of** parameter.
-**Open table editor on finish**|Select this check-box if you want the table editor to be opened when data tanfer is over.
+**Open table editor on finish**|If selected, the table editor to be opened when data tanfer is over.
-**Show finish message**|Select this check-box if you want to be notified with a dialog box when data transfer is over.
+**Show finish message**|If selected, a notification message will be shown when transfer is over.

 ## Step 6: Confirm

 <img src="images/dt/dbt_step5_Confirm.png"/>

 Check out data transfer settings and press **Finish**.